Vitamin D for Acne – The #1 Acne Vitamin

 Summary – Why Vitamin D is the #1 Acne Vitamin

 - Cools inflammation (reducing redness and swelling of acne)

 - Boosts your immune system (allowing your skin to get rid of toxins better, and making it easier to fight off acne bacteria)

-- Improves you mood (reducing stress, lowering your cortisol levels, and improving acne)
+- Improves your mood (reducing stress, lowering your cortisol levels, and improving acne)

-Get sun on your bare skin almost every day, or take 5000+ IU of Vitamin D per day, especially if you work indoors and/or live in a gray/rainy climate.
-You’ll notice improved overall health and a big improvement in your acne.
+Get sun on your bare skin almost every day, or take 5000+ IU of Vitamin D per day, especially if you work indoors and/or live in a gray, rainy climate.
+By getting the sunshine vitamin as part of a clear-skin diet and lifestyle, you’ll notice improved overall health and a big improvement in your acne.

 You can have clear skin too.
-Stay and read for a while, and/or grab a copy of my book, and I’ll walk you through the whole process!
-I’ve cured acne for myself with a sustainable, all-natural diet+lifestyle method, and I want to share this with as many people as I can.
+Stay and read for a while, and/or grab a copy of our book, and we’ll walk you through the whole process!
+I (Devin) have cured acne for myself with a sustainable, all-natural diet+lifestyle method, and I want to share this with as many people as I can.
 If you find valuable tips on this site, please share it with a friend who struggles with acne.
 You’d want them to share it with you, right?